 Best fly control spray for cattle

 This guide will help you select the best cattle to fly control spray in the market.
 For optimal fly control, we have narrowed down the following products to do the job based on user reviews

-- Permethrin 1% Pour-On Kills Lice, Horn Flies, Face Flies on beef cattle Gallon by Martin’s
+- Highly concentrated solution-driven formulation: Permethrin 1% Pour-On Kills Lice, Horn Flies, Face Flies on beef cattle Gallon by Martin’s

 1. JustiFLY Champion USA Feedthrough Cattle Fly Control

 Champion Animal Health has added another valuable item in their arsenal for effective cattle fly control.
 Champion Animal Health is the pioneer in manufacturing Diflubenzuron-based fly control products.
 Champion Animal Health products are renowned to have treated 50 million heads over the course of 15 years.

 360-gram JustiFLY is a feed-through fly control containing 3% Diflubenzuron.
 Diflubenzuron works efficiently in controlling insects and pesticides.

 This insect growth regulator (IGR) larvicide targets the insect at the larval stage of life.
 JustiFLY actively fights against horn flies, stable fly, face fly, and houseflies.